To support the expansion of renewable energy in Uzbekistan by financing the construction of a 300MW wind power plant.

 Environmental and Social Instruments.
 An Environmental Impact Assessment (EIA) was prepared in July 2024 per Uzbekistan’s environmental permitting requirements.
 To meet the lenders requirements, a draft Environmental and Social Impact Assessment (ESIA) with an Environmental and Social Management Plan Framework (ESMPF) was developed along with the Stakeholder Engagement Plan (SEP), Resettlement Action Plan (RAP) and the Non-Technical Summary (NTS).
 A cumulative impact assessment was also carried out due to nearby wind farms (7-8 km), and site-specific flood risk studies were completed.
 The prepared Environmental and Social Action Plan (ESAP) outlines the Borrower’s commitments on the Project’s ESMS development and implementation and monitoring of all site-specific plans.
 ACWA Power follows a structured approach to ES management under its corporate Health, Safety, Security, and Environment (HSSE) Policy.
 The Project Company will develop a project-specific ES Policy and ES Management System (ESMS).
 The ESMPF outlines ESMS requirements and management plans for the EPC and O&M contractors.

 Environmental Aspects.
-The Project will reduce the dependance on fossil fuel powered energy sources and enable the country to achieve its Nationally Determined Contribution (NDC) target of 35% by 2030 compared to 2010.
-During construction, environmental impacts such as dust, noise, traffic, hazardous materials, and waste are expected to be minor and mitigated through management plans.
+During Project construction, environmental impacts such as dust, noise, traffic, hazardous materials, and waste are expected to be minor and mitigated through management plans.
 The site was selected for its wind potential, infrastructure, and financial viability, with ESIA-driven design adjustments to reduce flooding and avifauna risks.
 Operational impacts include noise, shadow flickers, and bird/bat collisions and additional relocations will address ice throw risk.
 The Project lies near Lake Ayakagitma, an IBA within major migratory flyways, requiring measures such as turbine curtailment, anti-nesting designs.
-Biodiversity survey in ESIA has identified a major risk of collision for only one species, i.e., the Steppe Eagle.
-Biodiversity Management Plan (BMP), Biodiversity Action Plan (BAP), and Cumulative Impact Assessment (CIA) Report will be finalized before the first disbursement, addressing risks to birds, bats, turtles, and flora, and integrating conservation and monitoring plans.
-The requirement for sensor-based shutdowns will be determined based on the mortality studies carried out during the operational phase.
-Engineering design specifications for the OHTLs especially with respect to electrocution have been recommended to be integrated in the project to prevent electrocution.
-A few impacted herders (approximately five) due to both shadow and noise flicker will be relocated before operational phase.
+Based on 2024 Annual Bird Collision Risk Modeling Analysis, major risk of collision identified for two species, therefore, a Biodiversity Management Plan (BMP), Biodiversity Action Plan (BAP), and the Cumulative Impact Assessment (CIA) Report will be finalized before the first disbursement, addressing risks to birds, bats, turtles, and flora, and integrating conservation and monitoring plans.
+The requirement for shutdown on demand (SDOD) will be determined based on the post-construction fatality monitoring carried out during the operational phase.
+Engineering design specifications for the OHTLs especially with respect to electrocution have been recommended to be integrated in the Project to prevent electrocution.
+A few impacted herders (approximately five) due to both shadow flickers and noise will be relocated before operational phase.

 Stakeholder Engagement, Consultation and Information Disclosure.
 Multiple engagements and public consultations were conducted by the Borrower and its third-party consultants with affected people and relevant stakeholders.
 The SEP, which includes a GRM, was also prepared, defining key stakeholder engagement activities throughout project implementation.
 The concerns of people from vulnerable groups including women were specifically sought and considered.
 ACWA and AIIB disclosed the draft ES package, including a non-technical summary in English and the local language.

 Project Grievance Redress Mechanism (GRM).
 The Project has established a two-tier GRM at the Project Company and Contractor levels.
 The Project Company will manage all the complaints filed or escalated.
 The EPC Contractor will make grievance forms available in local languages, along with sealed and locked grievance boxes.
 The GRM focal points contacts for ACWA and EPC have been incorporated in the SEP.
 The contact details of the two-tier GRM focal points and AIIB’s Project-affected People’s Mechanism (PPM) will be advertised timely in an appropriate manner.
+The Project Company will also establish a workers’ grievance mechanism and disseminate it to all employees including contractors and subcontractors and maintain relevant communication records and reports accordingly.
 The GRM in the operational phase of the Project will be similar to that of the construction and commissioning phase, and all grievances during operations will be recorded.

 Asian Infrastructure Investment Bank